waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Strength (HM04): Obtained from the Sailor in Olivine Cafe (1, 7).
 - Boulder Dialogue: "A POKéMON may be able to move this" indicates Strength is needed.
 - Gym Access: Cianwood Gym requires Strength to reach the Leader.
 - Battle Mechanics: FIRE moves are Special in Gen 2.
 HEADBUTT is a Physical Normal-type move.
-Steelix has high Physical Defense but lower Special Defense; use Special attacks (Fire).
+Steelix has high Physical Defense but lower Special Defense.
 - NPC Interaction: Always face the counter tile, not the NPC sprite, when talking to Clerks or Nurses.
 - XP Sharing: Switching a Pokémon out allows it to gain 50% of the battle experience.
 - Rival (Malice) Anomaly: Sprite confirmed standing on water at (14, 15) on Route 40 (Turn 6868).
 Currently absent.